Masked Transformer for Electrocardiogram Classification: Abstract

 \section{Abstract}

 Electrocardiogram (ECG) is one of the most important diagnostic tools in clinical applications.
 With the advent of advanced algorithms, various deep learning models have been adopted for ECG tasks.
-However, the potential of Transformers for ECG data is not yet realized, despite their widespread success in computer vision and natural language processing.
-In this work, we present a useful masked Transformer method for ECG classification referred to as MTECG, which expands the application of masked autoencoders to ECG time series.
-We construct a dataset comprising 220,251 ECG recordings with a broad range of diagnoses annoated by medical experts to explore the properties of MTECG.
-Under the proposed training strategies, a lightweight model with 5.7M parameters performs stably well on a broad range of masking ratios (5\%-75\%).
-The ablation studies highlight the importance of fluctuated reconstruction targets, training schedule length, layer-wise LR decay and DropPath rate.
-The experiments on both private and public ECG datasets demonstrate that MTECG-T significantly outperforms the recent state-of-the-art algorithms in ECG classification.
+However, the potential of Transformer for ECG data has not been fully realized, despite their widespread success in computer vision and natural language processing.
+In this work, we present Masked Transformer for ECG classification (MTECG), a simple yet effective method which significantly outperforms recent state-of-the-art algorithms in ECG classification.
+Our approach adapts the image-based masked autoencoders to self-supervised representation learning from ECG time series.
+We utilize a lightweight Transformer for the encoder and a 1-layer Transformer for the decoder.
+The ECG signal is split into a sequence of non-overlapping segments along the time dimension, and learnable positional embeddings are added to preserve the sequential information.
+We construct the Fuwai dataset comprising 220,251 ECG recordings with a broad range of diagnoses, annotated by medical experts, to explore the potential of Transformer.
+A strong pre-training and fine-tuning recipe is proposed from the empirical study.
+The experiments demonstrate that the proposed method increases the macro F1 scores by 3.4\%-27.5\% on the Fuwai dataset, 9.9\%-32.0\% on the PTB-XL dataset, and 9.4\%-39.1\% on a multicenter dataset, compared to the alternative methods.
+We hope that this study could direct future research on the application of Transformer to more ECG tasks.